Keys to Living a Worry-Free Life

-When we worry, we are distracted and cannot focus on the important things in our lives like our families or our jobs.
+When we worry, we are distracted and cannot focus on the important things in our lives such as our families or our jobs.
 We are more likely to make mistakes.
-We may jump into hasty decisions to resolve our anxieties, like taking a job we don’t really want or starting dubious relationships because we are afraid of being alone.
+We may jump into hasty decisions to resolve our anxieties, like taking a job we do not want or starting dubious relationships because we are afraid of being alone.

 Our anxiety may cause us to be nasty to the people in our lives.
-People may cringe when we come their way because they know we will unload all of our negative emotions on them in a desperate bid for relief from our worries.
-Over the long term, worry can also bring on health conditions such as headaches, high blood pressure, and chronic illnesses.
+People may cringe when we come their way because they know we will unload all of our negative emotions on them in a desperate attempt to relieve our worries.
+Over the long term, anxiety can also bring on health conditions such as headaches, high blood pressure, and chronic illnesses.

 Trust God with the things we worry about